microsoft/multimodal-ai/README.md

 - Image generation from PDF files as part of the AI Search indexing process via an Indexer.
 - Usage of Azure AI Search [custom skills](https://learn.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface) to interact with Azure Document Intelligence and persisting images generated as part of the indexing process.
 - Leverage AI Search [knowledge storage](https://learn.microsoft.com/en-us/azure/search/knowledge-store-concept-intro) to persist images generated as part of the indexing process.

-- Audio and video content is in the roadmap and will be incorporated shortly.
+Please note that other capabilities such as support for audio and video content as well as enablement of network security features such as usage of virtual networks and private endpoints is in the roadmap and will be incorporated in future updates.

 ## High-level architecture